 - 1 quart warm water

-- 1 Tbsp. mild dishwashing liquid like Dawn
+- 1 tablespoon mild dishwashing liquid (such as Dawn)

 - Mix the solution thoroughly and apply with a sponge or spray bottle.

-- Scrub slightly with a green scrubby or soft bristle brush.
+- Scrub lightly with a green scrubby or soft bristle brush.

 - Rinse completely.